magefile/mage/CONTRIBUTING.md

 ## Dependency Management

-Currently mage has no dependencies(!).
-Let's try to keep it that way.
+Currently mage has no dependencies(!) outside the standard libary.
+Let's keep it that way.
 Since it's likely that mage will be vendored into a project, adding dependencies to mage adds dependencies to every project that uses mage.

 ## Versions

-Please try to avoid using features of go and the stdlib that prevent mage from being buildable with old versions of Go.
-Definitely avoid anything that requires go 1.9.
+Please avoid using features of go and the stdlib that prevent mage from being buildable with older versions of Go.
+The CI tests currently check that mage is buildable with go 1.7 and later.
+You may build with whatever version you like, but CI has the final say.

 ## Testing